602p/blackboard/README.md

 I might add some real docs at some point, the whole things pretty quick-and-dirty

 ##Example
-A running live web example is availible at [blackboard.zapflame.com](http://blackboard.zapflame.com)
+A running live web example is availible at [fiftystat.es](http://fiftystat.es) (how bout that domain, huh?)
 ![example image](examples/integrated.png)